-The projects will contribute to the daily routine aboard the ISS by displaying a personal message or image on the Astro Pi, or by measuring the ambient air temperature.
-Each team will receive a certificate stating the date and time their code was executed on the ISS!
+The projects will contribute to the daily routine aboard the ISS by displaying a personal message or image on the Astro Pi and measuring the relative humidity.
+Each individual or team that takes part will receive a certificate stating the date and time their code was executed on the ISS!

 multiple kids, and explain how the package of extra materials we provide below can help you do this project with your kids or students.